nanxstats/sbgr/README.md

 biocLite("sbgr")
 ```

-Alternatively, you can install the cutting-edge development version of the package from GitHub:
+Alternatively, you can install the latest development version of the package from GitHub too:

 ```
 # install.packages("devtools") if devtools was not installed